raczben/tco_study/README.md

 however the metodology is general and can be aplied to any FPGA family.

 # The problem
-Todays protocol mostly are *self synchronous*, which are don't need global synchronous behaviour.
+Todays protocol are mostly *self synchronous*, which don't need global synchronous behaviour.
-But, in some case we cannot avoid global synchronity.
+However, in some cases we cannot avoid global synchronity.
 This study shows how can it be achived using FPGAs even in hard timing cases.

 Let's assume that we want to build a [DAQ][1] (Data-acquisition) unit, which requires precision trigger-timing.
-All module needs the trigger signal at the same time.
-(We need to assume that all module gets the same clock with a given uncereanity.)
+All modules need the trigger signal at the same time.
+(We need to assume that all modules use the same clock with a given uncereanity.)

 # This repository
-This repository contains two Vivado project.
+This repository contains two Vivado projects.
 (More precisely project creator tcl files.)
 The first project is located in the [singlecycle](singlecycle) directory.
-This project demonstrate three simple trial to met the timing, but the requirements are too hard to achive it, so all outputs are fail.
+This project demonstrates three simple experiments to meet the timing, but the requirements are too challenging to fulfill, so all output timings fail.

 The second project is located in the [multicycle](multicycle) directory.
-This project demonstrate how to meet the timing using multicycle for the output ports.
-These are working ideas, the timing analizer passes.
+This project demonstrates how to meet the timing using a *multicycle path* constraint for the output ports.
+These are successful ideas, the design fits with the timing analizer requirements.

 ## Build

-To build the projects, just open a Vivado (which supports Kintex Ultrascale devices), enter into [singlecycle](singlecycle) or [multicycle](multicycle) directory.
-Then source the project creator
+To build the projects, just open a Vivado (which supports Kintex Ultrascale devices), enter the [singlecycle](singlecycle) or [multicycle](multicycle) directory.
+Then *source* the project creator
 file: `source create_mc_project.tcl`

 ![Create the project](doc_resources/open_project.jpg)